Manecas1221212/romance/chapter_20.md

 Anna checked the metadata on the original sabotage emails.
 All sent from her IP addresses—office and home.
 But Jane had visited Anna's office.
 Multiple times.
 Could have installed keylogging software.
 Could have cloned her devices.

 The home access was trickier.
-Jane had never been to Anna's apartment.
-But—
+Jane had been to Anna's apartment, but could she have cloned a house key?
+That's hard to believe, they never stay for long and Anna never noticed a housekey gone.

 Anna thought about Mia's funeral.
 People coming and going.
 Jane had sent flowers.
 Had anyone checked if she'd actually come to the reception?